Adjunct Project: Co-Organizer for Advocacy and Education

 We are particularly interested in applicants with digital organizing and advocacy experience (Twitter, Facebook, website, graphics development, as a primary facet of this position will include digital event management (political education, webinars, panels, actions, etc.).
 The search committee invites applicants to identify their strengths and experiences in these areas and describe how they would further this goal at the Adjunct Project.

-Candidates must forward CVs and cover letters indicating the position they are interested in to Sharanya Dutta, DGSC Co-Chair for Student Affairs at (email@example.com) by April 1st, 2022.
+Candidates must forward CVs and cover letters indicating the position they are interested into Silvia Rivera Alfaro, DGSC Co-Chair for Student Affairs, at (firstname.lastname@example.org) on rolling bases.

 While COVID-19 social distancing measures are still in effect, this position will be remote.
-We do have an office on campus, but we urge everyone on staff to not go to the GC office and to work from home for the time being.
-If you are not in New York City due to COVID-19, you may still apply.
-However, our intentions are to be back in person, when it is fully safe to do so.
+We do have an office on campus, but we urge everyone on staff not to go to the GC office and to work from home for the time being.
+You may still apply if you are not in New York City due to COVID-19.
+However, we intend to be back in person when it is fully safe to do so.